Mercenaries in Africa after 1960: Legality of mercenary actions

 Mercenaries are banned by the 2001 United Nations Mercenary Convention, but many nations, notably the United States, France, South Africa, the United Kingdom, China and Russia have not ratified or signed it, and nations such as Belgium and others have signed with reservations, which significantly weakened the treaty.
-Domestically, France has banned all mercenaries from operating or recruiting within its borders.
-South Africa, the home base of many African operating PMC's, has taken steps to regulate and outright ban the operation of mercenaries within the state, but has run into constitutional challenges, along with issues of being able to prosecute under the law.
 Many African nations have banned the deployment of mercenaries within their borders, but lack the ability to enforce such laws.
 Many of the former colonizing powers, have used mercenaries as a tool for state interference.

 This has changed somewhat with the corporatization of mercenaries, with legislation that legalizes their activity, as long as they operate only in the interests of the nation where they are based.
-In September 2021, a United Nations working group called for the introduction of a "binding international legal framework" to regulate the actions of private military companies.
-In February 2022 African Union Commissioner for Political Affairs, Peace, and Security Bankole Adeoye called for the "complete exclusion of mercenaries from the African continent."